-More parents are traveling with ever-younger children in tow these days.
-When it comes to travel safety, there are two practices that could save a young life.
+More parents are traveling these days with ever-younger children in tow.
+When it comes to traveling safely, there are two practices that could save a young life.

 First, when traveling in a car, always secure an infant in a car seat in the back seat.

 The rear of a car is a far safer place in the event of an accident.
 Above all, never use an infant seat in the front of a car that has a passenger-side air bag.

 If the bag deploys, it can seriously injure an infant by striking the back of the safety seat.

 In a case where an older car only has lap belts in the rear, or shoulder straps that cross over the neck or face of a toddler, it is still important to use a safety belt.

 In fact, any belt is better than no belt.
 Use a booster seat for a young child who has outgrown an infant seat.
 This will elevate the child so that the shoulder strap crosses the chest, not the neck.